 Ultralife is committed to complying with the Rule and the responsible sourcing of our supply chain.
 Our RCOI and due diligence processes continue to evolve and improve.
-Improvements in recent years include:
+For the year ended December 31, 2019, we fully integrated Southwest Energy Electronics, acquired May 1, 2019, into our RCOI and due diligence processes.
+Also, we engaged a third-party consultant to assist us with our RCOI and due diligence processes and to help us build upon the improvements achieved in recent years, which include the following:

 - a.
-Achieved a greater response rate on supplier requests; - b.
+Increased the number and quality of supplier responses through active engagement with our supply chain; - b.
 Identified a greater number of SORs potentially sourced in our supply chain for Necessary 3TG; - c.
 Established defined risk assessment criteria to identify SORs which present a heightened level of risk; - d.
 Continued communication to our suppliers to emphasize our commitment for a conflict-free supply chain and our expectation of their full cooperation, support and diligence in this effort.